How Right|Front WorksCopy link to section

 https://apps.apple.com/us/app/id123456789

 This link always opens the US App Store, even for users in other countries.
-If the app isn't available, users see a “not available” error.
+If the app isn't available in that storefront, users are shown a “The page you're looking for can't be found” error.

 - User in Germany → apps.apple.com/de/app/…